UoB-COMSM0166/2025-group-7/README.md

 The AI tanks controller is implemented in the `AIController` class, but uses the same `tank` class as human-player tanks in initiating the tank, weapons, and firing. `AIController` manages the AI behaviour for movement and combat.
 Each AI tank uses a dedicated `AIController` instance.

   **Architectural Design**:

-      - The `AIController` is initiated in `GameState`, and receives the player tank's location, pickup status, and pathfinding.
+      - `AIController` is initiated in `GameState`, and receives the player tank's location, pickup status, and pathfinding.
-      - The `Tank` class controls the state of the tank.
+      - `Tank` controls the state of the tank.

   **Gameplay Design**:

       - `AIController` decides the firing rate, and turn speed depending on the difficulty level set in `GameState`.
       - `AIController` passes the object it wants to find (player or pickups) to `Gamestate`'s `pathFinder()` method.
       - `AIController` recalculates the path when stuck.